 You may need to customize the safelist according to your specific needs.
 For more details, check the plugin’s documentation.

-Finally, let's run the build again to get the final bundle size: npm run build && npm run express
+Finally, let’s run the build again to get the final bundle size: npm run build && npm run express.
+Then check the final bundle size in Inspector should be 5.8 KB.

 Conclusion